-We also publish short-term international migration statistics for those migrating for three to 12 months for all reasons for migration and for one to 12 months for all reasons for migration.
+We also publish short-term international migration statistics for those migrating for 3 to 12 months for all reasons for migration and for 1 to 12 months for all reasons for migration.

 A short-term visa is defined as being a visa of less than 12 months duration.
 It is important to recognise that visa duration does not necessarily represent the length of stay, as many individuals will depart prior to the expiry date.
 Individuals may also be granted extensions of stay.
 It is, therefore, not possible to determine whether a holder of a visa has actually stayed for three months or more.

 Most short-term student visas are issued for a fixed six months duration, or in some limited conditions for 11 months (with no possibility of extension in either case); because visa duration does not necessarily represent the length of stay, it is not possible to make any inference as to whether an actual visit exceeded three months from the six months fixed visa duration.
 Similarly, short-term visas issued for work and for regular study are likely to reflect an individual’s initial planned length of stay, with the actual length of stay potentially being longer due to extensions for work placements or study courses.